Having a brilliant idea for a new product or a service is just a small piece of the big business. Then how to build your empire?

 - What is your passion?

 Don’t think too much about a perfect business plan, instead, get customers first.
-Even more: perfection is an enemy of startup.
+Even more: perfection is an enemy of a startup.
 Good enough is good enough.
 There will be time for refinement later.
 Do more tests, make mistakes, learn and improve.

 - Exercise: Pretend that someone offered you to pay one hundred dollars for each word you deleted from the pitch.
 What would your pitch look like?